awslabs/graphstorm/docs/source/api/references/graphstorm.dataloading.rst

     machine learning tasks.
 Users can build a ``GSgnnData`` object by giving the path of the JSON file created by the :ref:`GraphStorm Graph Construction<graph_construction>` operations.
-The ``GSgnnData`` will load the related graph artifacts specified in the JSON file, and provides a set of APIs for users to extract information of the graph data for model training and inference.
+The ``GSgnnData`` will load the related graph artifacts specified in the JSON file.
+It provides a set of APIs for users to extract information of the graph data for model training and inference.

 .. currentmodule:: graphstorm.dataloading